BRUSH 04

 Usage+−

-- blush application and blending (68% of community members)
+- powder and cream blush application (68% of community members)

 Product FAQ+−